openhab/org.openhab.binding.zwave/doc/widom/dry_0_0.md

 ### Parameter 5:  Value used for devices belonging to Group 3

-Value sent wen the external switch receives 2 Clicks Value used for devices belonging to Group 3 when the external switch receives 2 Clicks Values in the range -1 to 100 may be set.
+Value sent wen the external switch receives 2 Clicks
+<p&gt Value used for devices belonging to Group 3 when the external switch receives 2 Clicks</p&gt
+Values in the range -1 to 100 may be set.

 The manufacturer defined default value is ```100```.